GSA-TTS/identity-handbook/_articles/windows-virtual-machine.md

       </div>
     </div>

-## Configure the IDP for local development
+## Configuring applications for local development

-Windows does not resolve `localhost`, it uses the IP address `10.0.2.2` instead, so we configure the IDP to use that name instead:

-1. Open `config/application.yml` in the [identity-idp](https://github.com/18f/identity-idp) repo

-2. Change the `domain_name` key to `10.0.2.2:3000`

-    ```
-    -  domain_name: localhost:3000
-    +  domain_name: 10.0.2.2:3000
-    ```

-3. Restart rails
-4. In your virtual machine, open IE and browse to <http://10.0.2.2:3000/>
+In a Windows virtual machine, the host machine can be resolved at the IP address `10.0.2.2` with VirtualBox's default network settings.
+Many applications will bind only to `localhost`.
+Refer to the project's documentation for more information about how to bind to other addresses.
+Typically, this can be done by passing the host as an environment variable (e.g. `HOST=10.0.2.2 make run`).

+For the IDP, see: ["Testing on a mobile device or in a virtual machine"](https://github.com/18F/identity-idp#testing-on-a-mobile-device-or-in-a-virtual-machine)

 ## Set up JAWS Screen Reader